New York MVR

 How to Check your New York Driving Record

-When you order your driving record, you’ll need to provide your name, date of birth, driver’s license number, and Social Security number.
-The DMV will then process your request and mail you a copy of your driving record.
+You'll need to supply your name, date of birth, license number, and social security number to order your driving record.
+After processing your request, the DMV will mail you a copy of your driving history.

 What’s Included in a New York Driving Record?

-Personal information: Your name, address, date of birth, gender, and driver’s license number will all be listed on your driving records.
+Personal information: Your name, address, date of birth, gender, and driver's license number will all be listed on your driving records.

 New York Driving Abstract

-You must submit the following details if you are ordering a New York driving abstract for the first time, you will need to provide the following information:
+You must submit the following details if you are ordering a New York driving abstract for the first time:

 - Your name, date of birth, Social Security number, and New York State driver license number